 A note about adolescents

 Adolescents are at risk to develop depression.
-Many parents attribute their child’s struggle as typical adolescent angst, but sometimes it’s more.
+Many parents attribute their child’s struggle as a typical adolescent angst, but sometimes it’s more.
 In youth, an irritable mood (consistently, not once in a while or for obvious reasons) often co-occurs with depression.
 Consistent irritable mood without depression is rare.
 A longitudinal study found only 5.7% of the youth reported irritability but no depression.
 35.6 percent of depressed youth in the study also had irritability.